 Victims of paralytic injuries may be able to receive compensation—referred to as damages—for the harm they sustain.
 Listing and quantifying the value of injuries and losses with a Gary paralysis injury attorney’s assistance could aid in settlement negotiations.
 If the case goes to trial, these damages may be taken into consideration by the jury.

 Common recoverable damages in Gary include:

 Any type of paralysis can dramatically alter your life.
 You may be forced to take time off work, switch jobs, or stop working altogether, and you could be forced to rely on family and friends for help with basic everyday needs.
 Whether your paralysis is partial or complete, a long road lies ahead.

 If a serious injury has left you paralyzed and wondering how you will handle medical costs and day-to-day struggles, contact a skilled Gary paralysis injury lawyer today.
-A seasoned attorney could evaluate the facts of your case and help you understand how you may be able to recover if someone else is responsible for your damages.
+A seasoned personal injury attorney could evaluate the facts of your case and help you understand how you may be able to recover if someone else is responsible for your damages.